Robust Market Interventions: Main result

 The proof of the main result improves on this sketch in two ways.
-First, it does not impose that we need to recover exactly $\bm{u}^1$, but rather uses a much larger eigenspace of $\widehat{\bm{D}}$.
-Indeed, the general intervention projects $\widehat{\bm{q}}^0$ onto $\mathcal{L}(\bm{D},M(n))$, the eigenspace of all eigenvectors of $\bm{D}$ larger than $M(n)$.
-This makes it much easier for the analogue of $\bm{u}^1 \cdot \bm{q}^0$ not to be too small, since the projection of $\bm{q}^0$ onto a larger eigenspace will have a larger norm.
+First, it does not rely only on the eigenspace spanned by $\bm{u}^1$.
+Instead, it uses a potentially much larger eigenspace of $\underline{\widehat{\bm{D}}}$.
+The general intervention projects $\widehat{\underline{\bm{q}}}^0$ onto $\mathcal{L}(\underline{\widehat{\bm{D}}},b(n))$, the eigenspace of all eigenvectors of the observed $\underline{\widehat{\bm{D}}}$ with eigenvalues whose absolute value is at least $b(n)$.
+This makes it easier for the analog of $\widehat{\bm{u}}^1 \cdot \underline{\bm{q}}^0$ not to be too small, since the projection of $\underline{\bm{q}}^0$ onto a larger eigenspace will have a larger norm.
 Second, the general proof dispenses with assuming that any eigenvalues are well-separated.
-Instead, it deals with any possible spectrum of $\bm{D}$ subject to our maintained assumptions.
-This is a considerable complication, because it is no longer generally possible to recover any true eigenvector $\bm{u}^\ell$ with any accuracy.
-We instead work directly with a recovered eigenspace $\mathcal{L}(\bm{D},M(n))$ that generalizes the span of $\widehat{\bm{u}}^1$ and show that while we know little about the individual true eigenvectors of $\bm{D}$ giving rise to this space, we can use the fact that all of them have large eigenvalues to generalize our argument for showing that (\ref{eq:intuition1}) and (\ref{eq:intuition2}) can be made very close and nonzero with a feasible intervention.
-This is where the arguments are more subtle and require going beyond standard applications of the Davis--Kahan theorem.
+Instead, it handles any possible spectrum of $\underline{\bm{D}}$ subject to our maintained assumptions.
+This introduces considerable complexity, as it is no longer generally possible to recover any true eigenvector $\bm{u}^1$ with any accuracy.
+We instead work directly with a recovered eigenspace that generalizes the span of $\widehat{\bm{u}}^1$.
+We show that despite limited knowledge of individual true eigenvectors of $\underline{\bm{D}}$ underlying this space, we can use the fact that all of them have large eigenvalues to generalize our argument for showing that surplus expressions in (\ref{eq:intuition1}) can be made very close and nonzero with a feasible intervention.
+This is where the arguments go beyond standard applications of the Davis--Kahan theorem.